-8 INFORMATION AND CONSULTATION
+7 INFORMATION AND CONSULTATION

-- 8.1 You are entitled under the General Data Protection Regulation to access personal data we hold on you in our housing files.
-We will provide you with a copy of any such information we hold within one calendar month of your request.
-You may have other rights under the General Data Protection Regulation in relation to your personal data, which we will honour.
-You are entitled to check information you have provided in connection with your housing application free of charge. - 8.2 We will publish an annual report on our housing management performance which you may obtain from us on request.
-We will give you information about our complaints procedure. - 8.3 On request, we will provide you with information relating to: - the terms of your tenancy; - · our policy and procedures on setting rent charges; - our policy and rules about: - admission to the housing lists; - allocations; - transfers of tenants between houses; - exchanges of houses between our tenants, and tenants of other landlords; - repairs and maintenance; - · our tenant participation strategy; - our arrangements for taking decisions about housing management and services. - 8.4 We will consult you about making or changing: - policies regarding housing management, repairs and maintenance if the proposal is likely to significantly affect you; - proposals for changes in rent and service charges where they affect all or a class of tenants (and you are to be affected); - proposals for the sale or transfer of your house to another landlord; - decisions about the information to be provided relating to our standards of housing management and performance; - performance standards or targets in relation to housing management repairs and maintenance: - our tenant participation strategy.
+- 7.1 You are entitled, under the Data Protection Act 1998 to inspect personal information held on you in our housing files.
+We will provide photocopies of this information on request.
+We may make a charge of up to £10 for this.
+We will provide you with a copy of any such information we hold within 40 days of your request in writing.
+You may have other rights under that Act in relation to your personal data, which we will honour.
+You are entitled to check information you have provided in connection with your housing application free of charge. - 7.2 We will publish an annual report on our housing management performance.
+We will give you information about our complaints procedure. - 7.2 On request, we will provide you with information relating to: - the terms of your tenancy; - our policy and procedures on setting rent charges; - our policy and rules about; - admission to the housing list, - allocations, - transfers of tenants between houses, - exchanges of houses between our tenants and tenants of other landlords, - repairs and maintenance, - whether you have the right to buy your house (see also paragraph 9.1), - our tenant participation strategy, - our arrangements for taking decisions about housing management and services. - 7.3 We will consult you about making or changing: - policies regarding housing management, repairs and maintenance if the proposal is likely to significantly affect you; - proposals for changes in rent charges where they affect all or a class of tenants (and you are to be affected);

+- proposals for the sale or transfer of your house to another landlord; - decisions about the information to be provided relating to our standards of housing management and performance; - performance standards or targets in relation to housing management repairs and maintenance; - our tenant participation strategy.